-Even after chemo, you will find that you have support.
+Even after chemotherapy (chemo), you will find that you have support.
 Your journey may not be quite as intense as it was during treatment, and this may feel like a relief.
 But there will be ongoing support from doctors, your care team, family, and others as you move toward living with cancer post-treatment.

 After getting through chemo, you will still need to keep in contact with your doctor.
 You will probably go for regular checkups and tests for some time.
-How often you see your doctor after chemo depends on the type of cancer you had and what chemo drugs you received.
+How often you see your doctor after chemo depends on the type of cancer you had and what chemo medications you received.
 At follow-ups, your doctor will:

 - Give you a physical exam

 - Run follow-up blood tests and scans

 - Check to see if the cancer has returned or spread